eaglenguyen/GoogleCalendarLite/README.md

 # GoogleCalendarClone

 ## Preface
-A Google Calendar clone, featuring Firebase authentication, event saving to Firestore database, and local notifications for events! <br>
+A Google Calendar clone, featuring Firebase authentication, event saving to Firestore database, and local notifications for events!
+Jetpack Compose version currently in the works! <br>

 ## Features